orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 I've never been this busy, for this long, with barely any downtime.

-C-level leadership levels of a company is a lot more time-consuming than _technical_ leadership was at Artsy.
+C-level leadership of a company is a lot more time-consuming than _technical_ leadership was at Artsy.

 That leaves little time to do related-but-not contributions to collective efforts.